Managing Daemons

 docker stop scanopy-daemon

-sudo systemctl disable scanopy-daemon
+sudo systemctl stop scanopy-daemon && sudo systemctl disable scanopy-daemon

-sudo rm /etc/systemd/system/scanopy-daemon.service
+sudo rm /etc/systemd/system/scanopy-daemon.service && sudo systemctl daemon-reload

-# Remove binary
+# Remove binary and configuration

 sudo rm /usr/local/bin/scanopy-daemon